ghazel was born in Tehran, Iran, in 1966.

-Ghazel was born in Tehran, Iran, in 1966.
-She lives and works in Paris and Tehran.
-She has participated in many international biennials, including the 50th International Exhibition Venice Biennial (2003), the 8th Havana Biennial (2003), the 3rd Tirana Biennial (2005), the 7th Sharjah Biennial (2005), and the 15th Biennale of Sydney (2006).
+She has participated in many international biennials, including the 50th International Exhibition Venice Biennial (2003), the 8th Havana Biennial (2003), the 3rd Tirana Biennial (2005), the 7th Sharjah Biennial (2005), the 15th Biennale of Sydney (2006), the XIV Biennale Donna in Ferrara (2010) and the 13th Havana Biennial (2019).
 Her works are in many public collections including Musée national d’art moderne, Centre Pompidou (Paris), MUMOK Museum Moderner Kunst Stiftung Ludwig (Vienna) and the Cité nationale de l’histoire de l’immigration (Paris).

-She first did two years in Film Studies at Université Paul Valéry (Montpellier) and in 1988 she entered the Ecole Supérieure des Beaux Arts of Nimes where she received her BFA in 1990 and her MFA in 1992.
+After studying Film Studies at Université Paul Valéry (Montpellier) for two years, she entered the Ecole Supérieure des Beaux Arts of Nimes in 1988 where she received her BFA in 1990 and her MFA in 1992.
 Ghazel then returned to Paul Valéry University to finish the BA degree in Film Studies.

 In order to be able to remain in France, Ghazel continued to be a student, but in 1997, after trying to change her immigration status from a student to a permanent resident, she received an expulsion letter from the governor of Languedoc-Roussillon.
 This was a turning point both in her life and her artistic life.
 She started the ongoing Wanted (Urgent in french) project, in which she looked for a husband for a marriage of convenience.